Bike and Pedestrian Plan

 August 2025: Data collection for the plan began.

-September 2025 - January 2026: Pop-up events are taking place at various locations to gather community input.
+September 2025 - January 2026: Pop-up events took place at various locations to gather community input.

 Early October 2025 - December 2025: The interactive map (survey) was available online for public feedback.

-February 2026 - April 2026: Existing conditions and needs assessments will be completed.
-A public open house will be held to share existing conditions and gather feedback on proposed recommendations.
+February 2026 - April 2026: Existing conditions and needs assessments completed.
+Public open house held on April 23.

 July 2026: The final plan draft and a funding strategy are expected to be completed.